 '''

+UnitConverterFromResolutionAndRelaxationTime<T, DESCRIPTOR> const

-LBconverter < T> converter (
+converter (

-(int) 3; // dimension

-(T) 0.003; // latticeL

-(T) 0.02; // latticeU

-(T) 0.001; // charNu

-(T) 0.03; // charL
+int {N},

+// resolution: number of voxels per

+charPhysL

-(T) 4.; // charU
+(T)

+0.53,

+// latticeRelaxationTime: relaxation time,

+have to be greater than 0.5!

+// charPhysLength: reference length of

-(T) 1.; // charRho
+(T)

+0.1,

+simulation geometry

+5

-(T) 0.; // pressureLevel
+(T)

+0.2,

+// charPhysVelocity: maximal/highest

+expected velocity during simulation in m / s

+0.22.0.05/Re, // physViscosity: physical kinematic

+viscosity in m^2 / s

+1.0

+// physDensity: physical density in kg /

+m^3

-10 );
+);

-writeLogFile(converter, "converterLog.dat"); // write to file

-// write to terminal
+// Prints the converter log as console output

-converter.print();
+10 converter.print();

-std::cout << converter.getRe() << std::endl; // access data
+// Writes the converter log in a file

+converter.write("converterLogFile");

 // conversion from seconds to iteration steps and vice-versa

-15 int iT = converter.numTimeSteps(maxPhysT);
+int iT = converter.getLatticeTime(maxPhysT);

-T sec = converter.physTime(iT);
+15 T sec = converter.getPhysTime(iT);

 <...> simulation

 <...> evaluation of latticeRho at the back and the front of the

-cylinder
+cvlinder

+T latticePressureFront = latticeRhoFront / descriptors::invCs2<T,

+DESCRIPTOR>();

+T latticePressureBack = latticeRhoBack / descriptors::invCs2<T,

+DESCRIPTOR>();

-r pressureDrop = converter.physPressure(latticeRhoFront)
+20 T pressureDrop = converter.getPhysPressure(latticePressureFront)

-20

-- converter.physPressure(latticeRhoBack);
+- converter.getPhysPressure(latticePressureBack);

 '''

-Listing 2.10: Use of LBconverter in a 3D problem.
+Listing 2.10: Use of UnitConverter in a 3D problem.

-- Line 1-10: Instantiate an LBconverter object and specify discretization parameters as well as characteristic values. - Line 11: Write simulation parameters and conversion factors in a logfile. - Line 12: Write simulation parameters and conversion factors to terminal. - Line 13: Access Reynolds number Re and print it to terminal.
-Other characteristic values, e.g. kinematic viscosity ν , can be accessed via corresponding functions. - Line 15,16: The conversion from physical units (seconds) to discrete ones (time steps) is managed by the converter. - Line 19: The converter automatically calculates the pressure values from the local density.
+- Line 1-7: Instantiate an UnitConverter object and specify discretization parameters as well as characteristic values. - Line 9: Write simulation parameters and conversion factors to terminal. - Line 11: Write simulation parameters and conversion factors in a logfile. - Line 13 and 14: The conversion from physical units (seconds) to discrete ones (time steps) is managed by the converter. - Line 17-20: The converter automatically calculates the pressure values from the local density.

-2.5 Lesson 5: Extract data from a simulation
+2.5 Lesson 5: Extract Data From a Simulation